SageTheWizard/Like-Rabbits/Readme.md

 - Custom Rabbits / Enviorments
 - Clean Output (how it outputs now is useful for debugging)
 - Generation Logs
-- Cannibalism Trait does not work properly (doesn't crash, but it doesn't work)

 ## TODO
-- Fix Cannibalism
 - Fix the 1 second delay for each rabbit being generated (easy fix)
 - Rework the surival odds ..
 Specifically on...
 	- Temperature
-	- Predator Noticing the rabbits
+	- Predator Noticing the rabbits (Reworked Slightly)
-- Add more enviorments
 - Add ability to create custom enviorments / rabbits

 ## HOW TO COMPILE
 > g++ ./src/driver.cxx ./src/rabbit.cxx ./src/enviorment.cxx -o rabbits <br/>

+OR!
+Use my "make" file (Not a real make file but it does what it needs to!)
 run with...
+> chmod +x make
+> ./make

+To Run..
-> ./rabbits </br>
+> ./rabbits

 (Assuming GNU/Linux Distrobution)